mokhtarivahid/safe-planner/README.md

 ./build_all.sh --planner val    # build only VAL (needed for -V)
 ```

-Safe-Planner discovers the compiled binaries on the fly through
-`src/safe_planner/planners/registry.py`.
-Planners that are not built simply
-disappear from the `-c` help list.
-VAL is built separately and is required
-for the `-V/--validate` option.

 ### Optional Python extras

 For programmatic GraphViz access (most users won't need this — the CLI shells